nickitkaproshin-lab/Proshin-liesegang-rings-prediction/README.md

 ## Interpretation of Results

-- **Probability of ring formation P** — a calibrated probability from 0 to 1.
+### Probability of ring formation P

-  The optimal decision threshold (determined by Youden's index) is **P ≥ 0.8697**.
+A calibrated probability from 0 to 1.
+The optimal decision threshold (determined by Youden's index on the LOO-CV predictions) is **P ≥ 0.864**.
 If P exceeds this threshold, the model predicts **rings will form**; otherwise, rings are absent.

-  **Classifier performance** (LOO‑CV):
+**Classifier performance** (LOO-CV, 19 features):
 - Accuracy = 0.781
 - Precision = 0.933
 - Recall = 0.789
-  - AUC‑ROC = 0.801
+- AUC-ROC = 0.801

+### Spacing coefficient p

-- **Spacing coefficient p** — predicted ratio of distances between adjacent rings (only when rings are predicted).
+Predicted ratio of distances between adjacent rings (only when rings are predicted). **The regressor uses only 3 electrokinetic features** (`Pe`, `pH`, `pH·E`).

-  **Regression performance** (LOO‑CV on 132 positive examples):
+**Regression performance** (LOO-CV on 132 positive examples, 3 features):
-  - MAE = 0.0202
+- MAE = 0.0205
-  - R² = 0.552 (explains ~55% of variance)
+- **R² = 0.658** (explains ~66% of variance)
-  - Bootstrap (100 repeats) mean R² = 0.712 (95% CI: 0.177–0.822).
+- Bootstrap (1000 iterations) mean R² = 0.712 (95% CI: 0.177–0.822)

+**Note**: the 3-feature regressor *outperforms* the full 23-feature regressor (R² = 0.658 vs. 0.552).
+Adding the remaining 20 physicochemical descriptors degrades performance, providing independent confirmation of the physical decoupling.
 The closer p is to 1, the more evenly spaced the rings.

 ---

 ## Example Prediction

-For the Ag₂Cr₂O₇ system (5% gelatin, C_in=0.1 M, C_out=0.1 M, T=22°C, pH=5.5, E=0):
+For the Ag₂Cr₂O₇ system (5% gelatin, C_in = 0.1 M, C_out = 0.1 M, T = 22°C, pH = 5.5, E = 0):

-- Enter: D_in=1.65e-9, D_out=1.00e-9, r_in=1.15, r_out=2.50, z_in=1, z_out=2, nu_in=2, nu_out=1.
+- Enter: D_in = 1.65e-9, D_out = 1.00e-9, r_in = 1.15, r_out = 2.50, z_in = 1, z_out = 2, nu_in = 2, nu_out = 1.
-- Model output: P ≈ 0.88 (> 0.8697) → **rings will form**, p ≈ 1.05.
+- Model output: P ≈ 0.88 (> 0.864) → **rings will form**, p ≈ 1.09.

 ---

 ## Model Development and Validation

 - **Dataset**: 237 independent experiments compiled from 74 literature sources (1896–2025).
-- **Feature engineering**: 21 initial physicochemical descriptors including modified Jablczynski criterion (X_corr), Damköhler (Da), Péclet (Pe), ionic strength, supersaturation, and cross‑interactions (lnX·pH, pH·E, etc.).
+- **Feature engineering**: 21 initial physicochemical descriptors including modified Jablczynski criterion (X_corr), Damköhler (Da), Péclet (Pe), ionic strength, supersaturation, and cross-interactions (lnX·pH, pH·E, etc.).
-- **Feature selection**: Variance Inflation Factor (VIF) eliminated multicollinear variables, leaving **19 features** (including categorical gel‑type indicators, which were retained for their physical significance).
+- **Feature selection**: Variance Inflation Factor (VIF) eliminated multicollinear variables, leaving **19 features for the classifier**.
+The regressor uses a fixed set of **3 electrokinetic features** (Pe, pH, pH·E), determined by ablation analysis.
+- **Two-regime architecture (v3.0)**: The model was split into two independent pipelines based on the discovery that ring nucleation and ring geometry are physically decoupled:
+  - **Classifier** — 19 features (gel structure, kinetics, thermodynamics, cross-interactions) → predicts ring *occurrence*.
+  - **Regressor** — 3 electrokinetic features (Pe, pH, pH·E) → predicts the spacing factor `p`.
-- **Validation**: Rigorous Leave‑One‑System‑Out cross‑validation (each chemical system held out in turn) and Bootstrap stability analysis (1000 iterations).
+- **Validation**: Rigorous Leave-One-System-Out cross-validation (each chemical system held out in turn) and Bootstrap stability analysis (1000 iterations).
-- **Comparison with classical theories**: The model significantly outperforms the Matalon–Packter, Keller–Rubinow, Lagzi–Izsák "universal law", and spinodal decomposition models (best classical R² = 0.220 vs. our R² = 0.552).
+- **Comparison with classical theories**: The model significantly outperforms the Matalon–Packter, Keller–Rubinow, Lagzi–Izsák "universal law", and spinodal decomposition models (best classical R² = 0.220 vs. our R² = 0.658).

+### Five independent proofs of physical decoupling

+The physical decoupling that motivated the two-regime architecture was confirmed by five independent analytical methods (see preprint for details):

+1. **Ablation** — gel-only classifier achieves AUC = 0.688 (occurrence), electro-only regressor achieves R² = 0.629 (geometry); 95% CIs do not overlap.
+2. **Mutual information** — MI(gel; rings) = 0.035 vs. MI(electro; rings) = 0.010; MI(electro; p) = 0.102 vs. MI(gel; p) = 0.053.
+3. **Counterfactual analysis** — electric field changes p but not the ring probability; gel type changes the ring probability but not p.
+4. **Classical-formula benchmarks** — a model trained only on classical descriptors (Ostwald, Jablczynski, Matalon–Packter, Lagzi–Izsák) achieves AUC = 0.484 and R² = 0.116.
+5. **Non-parametric statistics** — gel effect on rings: p = 3.1×10⁻⁹; Péclet effect on rings: p = 0.24 (n.s.); Péclet effect on spacing: p = 3.1×10⁻⁵.

 ---

 ## Model Limitations

-- The classifier is trained on an imbalanced dataset (194 positive, 43 negative); however, the use of scale_pos_weight and calibration mitigates bias.
+- The classifier is trained on an imbalanced dataset (194 positive, 43 negative); however, the use of `scale_pos_weight` and probability calibration mitigates bias.
 - The model does not account for gel aging, impurities, complexation, or redox reactions — these may affect real experiments.
 - Best predictions are obtained for ionic precipitation in gelatin gels with concentrations 0.01–0.5 M; extrapolation to mixed gels or extreme pH should be done with caution.
-- Applicable only to gel‑based ionic precipitation systems; do not use for gas‑phase or gel‑free media.
+- Applicable only to gel-based ionic precipitation systems; do not use for gas-phase or gel-free media.
+- The two-regime architecture reflects a fundamental physical decoupling: gel structure controls *whether* rings form, while electric field and pH control *how far apart* they are.
+This has been confirmed on 237 experiments and 5 independent analytical methods.

 ---